 Immanuel Kant famously argued in Critique of Pure Reason that there are two worlds.
 There is the world of appearances, and then there is the world of reality.
 We humans have access only to the world of appearances.
 And God, if He exists, obviously exists in the world of reality.
 But if humans can only access the world of appearances, then they surely cannot access God .
 Gordon Kaufman, the late Christian theologian, took a similar line of thinking.
 He argued that if God is the creator and the ultimate reality, then He is beyond our experience and so our human concepts cannot apply to Him.

-Alvin Plantinga, in his recent book Knowledge and Christian Belief, argued this kind of thinking has two very serious problems.
+Alvin Plantinga, in his book Knowledge and Christian Belief, argued this kind of thinking has two very serious problems.

 Given that this view leads to absurdity and is self-refuting, the best thing to do is to reject it.
 No doubt there is reason to be cautious when it comes to God.
-We humans are limited in knowledge, so of course we will never know everything there is to know about God.
+We humans are limited in knowledge, of course we will never know everything there is to know about God.
 But that doesn’t mean God is completely beyond our comprehension.
-We can still know extremely important things about Him.
+We can still know and learn extremely important things about Him.